Rhode Island Traffic Ticket Lawyer

 What is the Court Process for a Traffic Ticket in Rhode Island?

 If you want to fight a ticket, you can hire an attorney to help represent you throughout the whole process.
-Ellison Law LLC has experienced traffic offense lawyers who have represented many people on traffic ticket violations.
+Ellison Law LLC has experienced Rhode Island traffic offense lawyers who have represented many people on traffic ticket violations.

 At your initial appearance at the Rhode Island Traffic Tribunal or a Municipal Court, you can enter a plea of Guilty or Not Guilty.
 There will be a police prosecutor or city solicitor representing the town or city that issued you the ticket.
 It is likely the police officer who issued you the ticket will not be there.